sands-lab/flower_dcml_algorithms/README.md

 Note, that `dataset` and `partitioning_configuration` uniquely determine the data partitioning configuration - during runtime, the clients will have data as set in the `data/partitions/{dataset}/{partitioning_configuration}` folder.

-Alternatively, you may also run the `./run_experiment.sh` command (**note, I recommended to use fl.py, as it is the method I'm using.**).

-To run an experiment with different configuration, you need to override the default configuration in `conf/base_config.yaml`.
+To run an experiment with different configuration, you need to override the default configuration in `config/hydra/base_config.yaml`.
 Here's a few examples how to achieve this:

 ```bash
 python fl.py global_train.epochs=20  # run the algorithm for 20 global epochs